-With federal stimulus funds now gone, and perhaps also your state unemployment benefits, your financial situation may now qualify you for Supplemental Nutrition Assistance Program (SNAP) also known as food stamps.
+Times continue to be tough for many of us, and your financial situation may now qualify you for Supplemental Nutrition Assistance Program (SNAP) also known as food stamps.

-Even if you have been rejected previously, your Pandemic caused hardship may make you eligible.
+Even if you have been rejected previously, hardship caused by this ongoing Pandemic may make you eligible.

 SNAP is the largest federal nutrition assistance program, and it’s FREE.